You probably know all about the power of social proof and testimonials by now.

 Ideally, a video testimonial should sum up the main benefits of using your product/service in a convincing way.

-The more customer testimonial videos you have, the larger of a choice you will have when it comes to deciding for just one for your landing pages.
+The more customer testimonial videos you have, the larger of a choice you will have when it comes to picking ones for different landing pages.

 The easiest way to get video testimonials is to simply ask your customers to record and upload their testimonials, ideally using a tool such as Trust.